Kasym Tynystanov: Lexical and grammatical studies

 Alone and as a co-author he created terminological dictionaries on seven subjects, among which were philosophy, social sciences, zoology.

 A deep grammar research as well as detailed study of word inflection and formation patterns allowed Kasym to open "morphonology", a new trend in linguistics.
 Based on the findings related to his study of grammar patterns, he managed create a smart algorithm of word formation, which he expressed in his "Technical table".
 Using this tool, he prepared a lexical set of 100,000 Kyrgyz words in a short period of time.
 He selected 56,400 words out of them for further use in dictionaries.

 Expert commission of the People's Commissariat of Education in 1932 came to a conclusion that the discovery is fundamental and would have had significant practical and theoretical use.

-As a Chair of the People's Commissariat, Kasym not only organized numerous ethnographic research expeditions within Kyrgyzstan, but coordinated and took part in joint expeditions from other Soviet Republics.
-His many publications were based on the analysis of the findings of such expeditions.
-Based on such analysis he introduced such fundamental trends in Kyrgyz linguistics as Textual Criticism (Textology) and Dialectology.
+As Chair of the People's Commissariat, Kasym coordinated and took part in joint expeditions from other Soviet Republics.
+His publications were based on the analysis of the findings of such expeditions.
 As a result of his dialectological research he created an orthographic system.
 His analysis of Moldo Niyaz's Datka Aiym became the first sample of a textual study.
-His contribution to the formation of Kyrgyz linguistics was tremendous.